sangalli002-cs350/Ten-Second-Joke/README.md

 enter your friends email and they will be sent a random joke every 10 seconds

+Credentials are stored inside of the instance so there is no risk of uploading the account credentials to github when code is updated.

 Services used
 - EC2
 - Cron